noSpamProxy/Reports/Get-NspLicenseReport_(Database)/Readme.md

 **Default:** NoSpamProxy
 Sets a custom SQL instance name which should be accessed.
 The required instance must contain the intranet-role database.

+### SqlPasswordFileLocation
+**Default:** "$PSScriptRoot\NspReadSqlPass.bin"
+Set the location of the password file.
+The default is resolved to the current script location.

 ### SqlServer
 **Default:** (local)
 Sets a custom SQL server which must contains the instance and the database of the intranet-role.

+### SqlUsername
+Set a username which is used for the SQL login.
+If this parameter is used an SQL password file needs to be provided or the password needs to be entered manually on runtime.

 ### TenantId
 **Default:** 0